Brand Mission: Grounding Your Work in Meaning

 Distinctiveness

 Your mission can be anchored in your story, struggles, how you work, and who you serve.
-That level of specificity doesn’t just describe what you do, it signals why what you do matters.
-When someone repeats your name in a room, they don’t say, ‘They’re a studio,’ they say, ‘They’re the studio that builds brand systems for introverted founders.’
-That specificity makes someone understand why you’re the right fit for them.
+You’re no longer simply describing what you do, but sharing why what you do matters, and who you do it for.
+This builds much stronger messaging that connects more clearly.
+When people talk about your business, they don’t say, ‘They’re a studio.’
+They say, ‘They’re the studio that builds brand systems for introverted founders,’ and that clarity and specificity helps people understand why you’re the right fit for them.

 Authority